mayrmt/utils/ninja/README.md

 ### Configure your code to use ```ninja```
 Add the option ```-GNinja``` to the ```cmake``` command in your configure script.

+#### Colored compiler output
+Configure colored compiler output by adding a flag to your `CMAKE_CXX_FLAGS`:

+- For Gnu's `gcc`, add compiler flag `-fdiagnostics-color=always`.
+- For Clang,  add compiler flag `-fcolor-diagnostics`.

+Refer to [this blog post](https://medium.com/@alasher/colored-c-compiler-output-with-ninja-clang-gcc-10bfe7f2b949) for further details and some CMake code snipptes to automate this in your CMake configuration.

 ### Using ```ninja```
 To build your code, ```cd``` to top level directory of your build folder and type ```ninja -j numProc``` with ```numProc``` being the number of processes to be used for the build.